Volleyball team revels in Senior Night victory

 Emily Bigger and parents share an emotional moment during SJO's senior night

-Katelyn Berry, one of nine seniors honored earlier during the senior night recognition ceremony, lead SJO with a match-high 10 kills.
+Katelyn Berry, one of nine seniors honored earlier during the Senior Night recognition ceremony, led SJO with a match-high 10 kills.
 The four-year veteran was also credited with three digs.

-It was nearly an even matchup for first half of set one until the home team blasted seven unanswered points to go up 18-11.
+It was nearly an even matchup for the first half of the opening set until the home team blasted seven unanswered points to go up 18-11.
 After allowing their opponent six more points, SJO closed out the set with a down-the-line boomer from junior Kennedi Burnett for a 25-17 finish.

-"We started off slow, but came back," Berry said, analyzing the initial set.
+"We started off slow but came back," Berry said, analyzing the opening set.
 "We need to work on starting out stronger."

 In a mirrored start of the first set, SJO dropped the first point of the second and let Olympia take a 3-1 lead.
-They led the contest for just three of the next 20 exchanges until the score reached 10-all.
+The Spartans trailed for just three of the next 20 exchanges until the score reached 10-all.

 "We kept our composure," said head coach Abby McDonald, whose program improved to 7-1, second in the Illini Prairie Conference behind St. Thomas More.
-"We played a mature match and we made it count when we need to."
+"We played a mature match, and we made it count when we needed to."

-Calmly and self-assured, McDonald's team turned up the intensity collecting five points for every one they relinquished to the visiting Spartans.
-Olympia called a timeout at 19-12 hoping the break would shift the momentum back to their side of the court, but it was too late.
+Calm and self-assured, McDonald’s team turned up the intensity, collecting five points for every one they relinquished to the visiting Spartans.
+Olympia called a timeout at 19-12, hoping the break would shift the momentum back to their side of the court, but it was too late.

 The Spartans were playing in the zone.
-In their happy place, Berry along with Burnett and Stephanie Trame, registered four kills for the last eight points of the match sealing their Illini Prairie Conference win, 25-14.
+In their happy place, Berry, along with Burnett and Stephanie Trame, registered four kills in the final eight points of the match, sealing their Illini Prairie Conference win, 25-14.

 Burnett finished the contest with five kills, seven digs and two aces for SJO.
-Jenna Albrecht added another four kills and Emily Bigger racked up 24 assists.
-Fellow senior Kenly Taylor contributed five digs and an ace in their home court finale.
+Jenna Albrecht added four more kills, and Emily Bigger tallied 24 assists.
+Fellow senior Kenly Taylor contributed five digs and an ace in the home court finale.

-Olympia's offense was lead by junior Abby Stine and Bella Dickhut with four kills each.
-Kaelyn Leverson, a senior, had 20 assists.
-The Spartans fall to 4-4 in the conference and 15-13 overall on the season.
+Olympia’s offense was led by juniors Abby Stine and Bella Dickhut, who each had four kills.
+Senior Kaelyn Leverson recorded 20 assists.
+The Spartans fall to 4-4 in the conference and 15-13 overall.

-St. Joseph-Ogden, who have lost just one road match out of 13 this season, squares off next at Monticello (19-13) in the last IPC match of the season.
-The Sages boast a 7-1 record on their home court going into tomorrow night's contest.
+St. Joseph-Ogden, which has lost just one road match out of 13 this season, squares off next at Monticello (19-13) in the final IPC match of the season.
+The Sages boast a 7-1 record at home going into tomorrow night’s contest.

 McDonald is eagerly looking forward to the match in Monticello and competing in the annual Mt.
 Pulaski tournament this weekend.
 SJO will face Mt.
 Zion and Illini Central in pool play on Saturday morning.

-"I think this group plays much better on the road."
+"I think this group plays much better on the road," she said.

 Great Value products recalled